Bond Citizens' Oversight Committee

 Yumei Xiong is a retired Biologist.
 Prior to retirement, she led an in vivo pharmacology research group at Amgen.
 Yumei is an active PTA board member and has served multiple positions.
 She is currently the PTA volunteer coordinator at Frank S. Greene Jr. Middle School.
 Yumei Xiong has a PhD from University of Texas Southwestern Medical Center.
 She has two children in PAUSD.

-Dan Kaleba is an Assistant U.S. Attorney in the U.S. Attorney's office in San Jose.
-He has a M.S. from Stanford and worked in field of applied education finance for two years prior to attending law school at U.C.
+Dan Kaleba is an Assistant U.S. Attorney with the U.S. Attorney's Office in San Jose, and prosecutes complex fraud, public corruption, and organized crime matters.
+He held several leadership positions in the Office, most recently as Deputy Chief of the Criminal Division.
+He has an M.A. from Stanford University and worked in field of applied education finance prior to attending law school at U.C.
 Berkeley.
-He is a lawyer by training and regularly negotiates contracts.
-He is on the Board of Directors of iSing Silicon Valley and the Children's Center of Silicon Valley.
+He is experienced with nonprofit governance, and serves on the Board of Directors of iSing Silicon Valley.
+He also served on the Board of Directors for the Children's Center of the Stanford Community.
 He has four children in PAUSD.

 Proposition 39 provides that the governing board of a school district may pursue the authorization and issuance of general obligation bonds by 55 percent vote of the electorate.
 As a result of the passage of Proposition 39, language was added to the Education Code requiring school districts passing a bond designated as a Proposition 39 bond to establish a Citizens' Oversight Committee (Committee) to actively review and report on uses of bond proceeds to ensure that they are spent only on school facilities improvements allowed under each bond measure and not for any other purpose.
 The Committee shall be established within sixty (60) days of the date that the Board enters the election results in its minutes.